Orya-s/Course_OOP-ex2/README.md

 # How do I play?
 ### Clone repository:
 $ git clone https://github.com/Orya-s/OOP-ex2.git
+Then enter you ID and the wanted game level and press start!

-See our [Wiki] for full documentation, examples, operational details and other information.
+See our [reference style][Wiki] for full documentation, examples, operational details and other information.
 [Wiki]: https://github.com/Orya-s/OOP-ex2/wiki